theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 Here, W_hh encodes the hidden representation that is updated previously, and the W_xh the new input, sharing the model capacity to the past information and current input.

 The reason to seperate two trainable wight matrices for hidden representation h_(t-1) and time-spceifc text x_(t) is 1) h and x are might not be of the same dimension 2) each weight matrix gets different roles of learning to map contextual content h and the textual content x.
 That is we give flexible learning room to the RNN models by giving explicitly seperating two heterogeneous inputs.
+We give the neural model an experince of individually embedding over more various type of input.

 Also, tangent hyperbolic is used as non-linearity.
+They have output intervals from -1 to 1, which is more suitable in a hidden layer.
+However we prefer sigmoid or softmax in the classification layer as they have the intervals from 0 to 1, which works well given that normal labels.

+The last lineary layer W_ht are the final classification layer after the non-linearity.

 ### Computational Graph for RNNs?